 We had a lot of calzoni to make – and when I say a lot, I mean approximately 700 – this is some serious calzoni making!

 During this preparation, more reinforcements walked in through the door.
-This time they took on the shape of Angelina’s daughter-in-law (armed with Tim Horton’s coffee!), and three of her small grandchildren.
+This time, they took on the shape of Angelina’s daughter-in-law (armed with Tim Horton’s coffee!) and three of her small grandchildren.
 After some quick catching up, we returned to the business of making the calzoni.

 My sister-in-law showed us the pastry cutter with which her great-grandmother Felicia used to make the same calzoni di ceci over 100 years ago.
-She only takes it out of storage to make these little gems.
-We nicknamed this rustic pastry cutter Felicia.

-At this point, the dough needed to be rolled out.
-You can use a rolling pin, but we used a pasta roller.
-Start at level 1 and work your way up to level 4.
+- Start at level 1 and work your way up to level 4.
 The higher the number, the thinner the dough.

 Of course, Angelina’s husband was also around, which means that at this point, we reached a total of 14 people, making calzoni together.
 The more the merrier, that’s what I say!